umayangag/nexoan/docs/architecture/database-schemas.md

 # Database Schemas - Detailed Documentation

-This document provides comprehensive details about the database schemas used in Nexoan across MongoDB, Neo4j, and PostgreSQL.
+This document provides comprehensive details about the database schemas used in OpenGIN across MongoDB, Neo4j, and PostgreSQL.

 ---

 ## Overview

-Nexoan uses a multi-database architecture where each database is optimized for specific data types:
+OpenGIN uses a multi-database architecture where each database is optimized for specific data types:

 | Database | Purpose | Data Stored |
 |----------|---------|-------------|